AurelioDeRosa/HTML5-Environmental-Thermometer/README.md

 This demo uses a semantic and as more as possible detailed HTML5 markup and both CSS3 and JavaScript for styling and positioning the thermometer in order to look like a real environmental thermometer.
 Since it uses an SVG background image, it can be adapted to different sizes without being stretched.
 However, in the folder there's also a PNG background image to support the older browsers which don't support SVG.

 The most interesting part of this demo regards the positioning of the thermometer and its labels.
-Infact, since the thermometer is 90° rotated, CSS3 is not sufficient to center it and JavaScript has to be used.
-Moreover the latter has been used to set the number of labels dinamically and to evenly space each other.
+In fact, since the thermometer is 90° rotated, CSS3 is not sufficient to center it and JavaScript has to be used.
+Moreover the latter has been used to set the number of labels dynamically and to evenly space each other.

 While for some of these I used just a pinch, to make the thermometer I employ the followings: